-A criminal complaint filed in the Southern District of New York by the FBI against Konstantin Ignatova, an executive who helped to operate a digital currency exchange and launched an initial coin offering (“ICO“) called OneCoin, sheds some light on the sometimes murky world of a digital currency exchange founder.
+A criminal complaint filed in the Southern District of New York and deposed by a special agent of the FBI against Konstantin Ignatov, an executive who helped operate a digital currency company called OneCoin and a digital currency exchange, sheds some light on the murky world of OneCoin.

-The ICO and its associated programs, raised approximately €4 billion from investors from 175 countries, and was represented to investors as a legitimate digital currency on its own Blockchain that could be mined.
-In fact, investigators learned that it did not have a Blockchain, was not actually a digital currency and could not be mined.
+From 2014 to 2016, OneCoin raised between US$2 billion to US$3 billion from investors in 175 countries, and was represented to investors as a digital currency on its own Blockchain that could be mined.
+It turns out that OneCoin was not a digital currency at all and it had no Blockchain technology.

-OneCoin was founded by Dr. Ruja Ignatova, Konstantin Ignatova’s sister.
+OneCoin was founded by Dr. Ruja Ignatova, Konstantin Ignatov’s sister.
 She is an Oxford graduate and worked at McKinsey.
 Both are from Bulgaria.
-The complaint states that Ruja Ignatova acquired intelligence and unauthorized access to law enforcement information in Bulgaria, presumably about an investigation into OneCoin, and went dark.
-She has since disappeared.
-And apparently so has much of the money paid by investors for OneCoin.
+The complaint states that Ignatova acquired law enforcement intel and unauthorized access to law enforcement information in Bulgaria, presumably about an investigation into OneCoin, and then went dark and disappeared.

-Let’s “blame someone else”
+“Blame someone else”

 Under this exit strategy, they would take the money at that time (18 months ago) and long after, would blame someone else for the crime.

 Muslim investors targeted